Israel bombs another UN-run school in Gaza ‘without warning’, killing 20

 “Civilians were hit as they were sleeping, including women and children.
 They were not warned by the Israeli military before the attack,” our correspondent said.

-The school, a three-storey building, is located next to the Nasser Medical Complex.
+Ahmad Bin Abdul Aziz School, a three-storey building, is located next to the Nasser Medical Complex.
 The third floor was struck, “leaving behind a huge level of destruction”, Abu Azzoum said.

 “Some of the bodies were shredded to pieces due to the scale of the attack in question,” he added.
 “The school was estimated to be sheltering hundreds of Palestinian families and is located in a spot busy with civilian activity.”